-The volcano stove or grill is one option for outdoor canning, emergency cooking or an easy portable camp stove.
+The volcano stove or grill is one option for outdoor canning, emergency cooking, or using as an easy portable camp stove.

 For outdoor canning I’ve tried a couple of burners.
 Two of them stood out as something that works.
 I had two concerns when I started looking for an outdoor burner to do my canning.